stelar-labs/opis-rs/README.md

 - Representation of integers of any length.
 - Integer bits are stored in big endian order.
 - There are three groups of functions: conversion, arithmetic & comparison
-- Conversion functions support base 2, 10 & 16.
+- Conversion functions support radix 2, 10 & 16.
-- Arithmetic functions are addition, subtration, multiplication, division, remainder & exponentiation.
+- Arithmetic functions are addition, subtration, multiplication, division, remainder, modulo, exponentiation & modular inverse.
 - Comparision function checks between integers a and b if a is greater, lesser or equal to b.

 ## API